 Yes, but they need updating.
 There are legal limits to how much brush an insurer can ask you to clear, but not on the types and extent of repairs/improvements they can ask you to make as a condition of buying insurance.
 Common sense says you have a reasonable expectation of privacy in your home.
 If you feel an inspector is being intrusive or overly probing, you are free to ask them to leave, decline an inspection and take your business elsewhere.
 If there aren’t many insurance options in your area, and you want to be insured by a company that’s insisting on a home inspection, do your best to cooperate.

-Contact your local fire department and Fire Safe Council to understand local rules and options.
+Contact your local fire department to understand local rules and options.
 In some communities, fire department officials will visit homes and help homeowners by certifying the adequacy of their brush clearance for an insurance company.